PardhavMaradani/pardhavmaradani.github.io/_posts/2025-08-31-gsoc-2025-final-report.md

 ## Code

 All the code for this project can be found in the `gsoc-2025` branch of the Molecular Nodes repo as [PR #875](https://github.com/BradyAJohnston/MolecularNodes/pull/875) that merges these onto `main`.
 The appendix lists individual PRs, design discussions and weekly progress reports that were part of this project.
+Overall, this project contributed 7.5k+ lines of new code, tests and documentation to the [Molecular Nodes](https://github.com/BradyAJohnston/MolecularNodes) repo through 25+ PRs.

 ## Contributions